linroger/FinanceCompendium/II. Economics/Macroeconomics/ECON Economic Stabilization/Econ146 Macroeconomic Models of Business Cycles.md

 The qualitative impact of the demand and supply side shocks on prices is ambiguous unless we know the relative sizes of the shocks.
 Actual data for both the total and core CPI revealed that there was a significant drop in consumer price inflation (to negative levels) in March, April, and May 2020.
 This suggests that the demand shock was a bit larger than the supply shock, at least during the early stages of the pandemic.
 From our model of inflation (see page 12), the decline in prices implies that output declines more than potential, i.e., the output gap, Y - Y* declines.

-Moreover, our model also would predict a decline in wage growth; this follows from our price setting equation (see page 10):  $\mathrm{W / P = AK_0 / (1 + m)}$ .
+Moreover, our model also would predict a decline in wage growth; this follows from our price setting equation (see page 10):  $\mathrm{W /P =AK_0 / (1 +m)}$ .
 The initial decline in the capital stock should lead to a smaller real wage and hence smaller wage growth given the slowdown in price inflation.
 In fact, labor compensation growth slowed during the recession months of 2020 (and has increased since).
 [Full disclosure: although nominal wage growth declined, the real wage actually rose in the second quarter of 2020; if our model is correct then the price markup factor,  $m$ , must have fallen temporarily.]

 From the monetary policy rule (with both  $\mathrm{r}_{\pi}$  and  $\mathrm{r}_{y}$  not equal to zero) the decline in both inflation and the output gap implies a reduction in the real interest rate.
 Indeed, the Fed lowered the federal funds rate from about 1.5% to zero in mid-March, 2020--largely in response to the declines in output and employment--and has kept it near zero through early 2022.
 Recall however that it is primarily long-term interest rates--such as corporate bond rates, auto loan rates, and mortgage interest rates--that have an impact on the interest-rate-sensitive components of aggregate demand.
 Each of those rates can be thought of as the sum of a corresponding Treasury security rate and a premium that serves as compensation for default risk (discussed in depth in Econ 111).
 The Fed action was accompanied by a marked reduction of at least 1 percentage point in Treasury interest rates across the maturity spectrum.
 In addition there was a sizable reduction (nearly 1 percentage point) in corporate bond and mortgage interest rates; these reductions lasted through the end of 2020.
 Any financial market elevation of default risk premiums owing to the pronounced slowdown in economic activity was outweighed by the general decline in Treasury rates.